Skip to main content

 2) Blockchain

-An ideal solution to protect biometric data is that Blockchain has come a long way from being valued at USD 706 million to an estimated USD 60 million by 2024.
-Blockchain offers features like transparency, reliability, and integrity, making it a popular choice for ensuring data protection with both public and private sectors.
+Blockchain is an ideal solution for protecting biometric data.
+It has grown from being valued at USD 706 million to an estimated USD 60 million by 2024.
+Blockchain offers features like transparency, reliability, and integrity, making it a popular choice for ensuring data protection in both the public and private sectors.

-While talking about Blockchain in the context of IAM, the two aspects, the come into play are – Audit trail and self-sovereign identity.
-Self-sovereign identity is the concept of an individual protecting their entire identity as their personal property rather than let an organization or third-party provider manage it.
-By keeping the individual’s information protected by encryption in a permanent blockchain across a distributed network system, this concept offers complete individual control over their identity data.
+When discussing Blockchain in the context of IAM, two aspects that come into play are Audit trail and self-sovereign identity.
+Self-sovereign identity is the concept of an individual protecting their entire identity as their personal property rather than letting an organization or third-party provider manage it.
+This concept offers complete individual control over their identity data by keeping the individual’s information protected by encryption in a permanent blockchain across a distributed network system.

-Through the Self-sovereign identity system, the idea is to replace centralized identity providers and instead let each individual take control and decrypt the data only when required.
+The Self-sovereign identity system aims to replace centralized identity providers and let each individual take control and decrypt the data only when required.

-Audit trail, a user’s entire login history, access request, permission grants, changes performed, or engagement is recorded.
-This is helpful for an organization in monitoring activities, detecting fraud, and also meets compliance requirements.
+An audit trail records a user’s entire login history, access request, permission grants, changes performed, or engagement.
+This is helpful for an organization in monitoring activities and detecting fraud and also meets compliance requirements.

 3) Single Sign-On Systems and MFA